generation-org/jwd-final-project/task-3/README.md

 In this step, we'll create a basic structure of a card with the task's information

-1. Add a new sample [card](https://getbootstrap.com/docs/4.5/components/card/) to the `index.html`
+1. Add a new sample [card](https://getbootstrap.com/docs/4.5/components/card/) to the `index.html`.
 2. Add field inside the card for the task name.
 3. Add field inside the card for the task description.
 4. Add field inside the card for the task assigned to.
 5. Add field inside the card for the task due date.

-### Step 2: Implementing a tasks list
+### Step 2: Implementing the task list

-1. Add a [list group](https://getbootstrap.com/docs/4.5/components/list-group/) to the `index.html`
+1. Add a [list group](https://getbootstrap.com/docs/4.5/components/list-group/) to the `index.html`.
-2. Add your sample task card inside the list
+2. Add your sample task card inside the list.

 ### Step 3: Adding your sample data

-1. Create 5 different task examples
+1. Create 5 different task examples.
-2. Add your 5 cards inside the list group created on the step 2.
+2. Add your 5 cards inside the list group created on step 2.

 > #### Test Your Code!
 > Now is a good chance to test your page, open your `index.html` on your favorite browser and verify that the tasks list is displayed correctly.